FireDiscordBot/docs/README.md

 The first update to Fire in 2025 is not exactly a new feature in the bot but is definitely something you'll want to use 👀

-### Server Member Discounts for Fire Premium
+### Server Member Discounts for Fire+

-You can now get 10% off your Fire Premium subscription just by being in the [Fire Discord](https://inv.wtf/fire), alongside the existing discounts for server boosters and [Twitch subscribers](https://inv.wtf/twitch)
+You can now get 10% off your Fire+ subscription just by being in the [Fire Discord](https://inv.wtf/fire), alongside the existing discounts for server boosters and [Twitch subscribers](https://inv.wtf/twitch)

 If you need a reminder of what discounts boosters & subscribers can get:
 - 35% off for server boosters